LZeroAnalytics/thornode/docs/architecture/adr-001-thorchat.md

 #### Choice of chat server

 MatterMost or an IRC daemon?
-The tradeoff between these two is feature set vs. security footprint, resepectively.
+The tradeoff between these two is feature set vs. security footprint, respectively.
 Author leans towards MatterMost as it best recreates the current Discord UX, but acknowledges it will require more work to audit and lock down.

 #### Maintenance of Discord